Start // Support // Technotes // Technotes - Fiber Optics // SK010PA // SK010PA applications

 Polarization axes of a PM fiber

-The SK010PA Polarization Analyzer provides procedures for the alignment of the incoming polarization direction of the source with the polarization axes of the fibers and for the measurement of the resulting Polarization Extinction Ratio (PER).
+The SK010PA Polarization Analyzer provides procedures for aligning the incoming polarization direction of the laser source with the polarization axes of the fibers, and for the measuring the resulting Polarization Extinction Ratio (PER).

-Polarization-maintaining single-mode fibers guide coupled radiation in two perpendicular principle states, the fiber polarization axes (also called the slow and fast axis, see figure on the left).
-More information on how Schäfter+Kirchhoff characterizes PM fibers can be found here.
+Polarization-maintaining single-mode fibers guide coupled radiation in two perpendicular principal states: the fiber polarization axes (also called the slow and fast axis, see the figure on the left).
+Further information on how Schäfter+Kirchhoff characterizes PM fibers can be found here.

 Axis orientation of a PM fiber

-For the two polarization axes the speeds of propagation are different.
-When a linearly polarized radiation is not coupled exactly into one of these states, the radiation is split up in two perpendicular components coupled to the polarization axes of the fiber, respectively.
-At the fiber exit the difference of propagation speed causes a phase shift which also depends on the length of the fiber.
-If this phase shift is smaller than the coherence length of the laser source, the radiation recombines to an elliptical polarization state.
+For the two polarization axes the speeds of propagation are different due to the fiber’s birefringence.
+When linearly polarized radiation is not coupled exactly into one of these states, it is split into two perpendicular components that are coupled to both polarization axes of the fiber.
+At the fiber exit, the difference in propagation speed causes a phase shift which also depends on the length of the fiber.
+If this phase shift is smaller than the coherence length of the laser source, the radiation recombines to form an elliptically polarized state.

-If the coherence length of the laser source is smaller than the phase shift the emerging radiation is partly depolarized.
-The polarization analyzer supports adjustment for both cases.
+Conversely, if the coherence length of the laser source is smaller than the phase shift the emerging radiation is partly depolarized.
+The Polarization Analyzer supports adjustment for both cases.

 SK010PA